 There are many methods of liposuctions and the common ones are the conventional, vaser and waterjet liposuction.
-Others like laser lipolysis or external ultrasound-assisted liposuction are being done but have not achieved the popularity of the conventional and vaser liposuction.
-Liposuction had been reported way back in the late 1960s when surgeons in Europe used the primitive curettage techniques to remove the fat.
+Others like laser lipolysis or external ultrasound-assisted liposuction are being done but have not achieved the popularity of conventional and Vaser liposuction.
+Liposuction had been reported way back in the late 1960s when surgeons in Europe used primitive curettage techniques to remove the fat.
 It had resulted in unpredictable consequences and significant morbidity and excessive bleeding.
-In 1982 the French plastic surgeon, Dr Yves-Gerard Illyouz started removal of the fat using blunt cannulas and high vacuum suction pressure after the infusion of fluid into the tissues.
-Following this there were exponential interests in liposuction both
+In 1982 the French plastic surgeon, Dr. Yves-Gerard Illyouz started removal of the fat using blunt cannulas and high vacuum suction pressure after the infusion of fluid into the tissues.
+Following this, there were exponential interests in liposuction both

 in Europe and also in the United States.
-In 1985 Klein and Lillis reported the “tumescent technique” using infusion of fluid mixed with local anesthetic to perform liposuction under intravenous
+In 1985 Klein and Lillis reported the “tumescent technique” using an infusion of fluid mixed with a local anesthetic to perform liposuction under intravenous

 sedation instead of general anesthesia.

-The conventional method is one which uses the vacuum powered liposuction.
+The conventional method is one that uses vacuum-powered liposuction.
 It can be a dry or wet method.
-In the wet method the involved areas are first infused with a mixture of fluid – commonly normal saline mixed with a local anesthetic drug and another medicine to give some degree of vasoconstriction so that there is less bleeding.
+In the wet method, the involved areas are first infused with a mixture of fluid – commonly normal saline mixed with a local anesthetic drug and another medicine to give some degree of vasoconstriction so that there is less bleeding.
 For the wet method if too much fluid with the medicine is infused it can lead to potential drug toxicity.
 If too much force is used it may cause excessive bleeding as a lot of the anchoring fibrous stands with the blood vessels are destroyed.
 It can result in hypovolemic shock if many anatomical areas are done in one procedure.
 It can lead to uneven skin contour.
 Pain and numbness is common in the post-operative period but this is often temporary.
-Initial post-operative weight gain is common from the infused fluid as well as the trauma of the surgery.
+Initial postoperative weight gain is common from the infused fluid as well as the trauma of the surgery.
 Complications like skin infection and skin necrosis can happen when the liposuction is done too superficially.
-Other like fat embolism, thromboembolism and organ perforations can occur and can be fatal.
+Other like fat embolism, thromboembolism, and organ perforations can occur and can be fatal.

-Whatever the methods used the challenge of liposuction is to remove the correct amount of fat, ensures that there is minimal disturbances to the surrounding tissues such as blood vessels, nerves,
+Whatever the methods used the challenge of liposuction is to remove the correct amount of fat, ensure that there are minimal disturbances to the surrounding tissues such as blood vessels, nerves,

-connective tissues and vital organs.
-It must also not disturb the patient’s fluid balance and cause least discomfort to the patient.
+connective tissues, and vital organs.
+It must also not disturb the patient’s fluid balance and cause the least discomfort to the patient.
 Achieving consistent good results with safety should be the principal aim of the surgeon.